 - Remember you’re posting to a large group.
 Take prolonged one-to-one discussions off-forum, unless they’re of benefit and interest to other members.

-- It must be obvious how your post is relevant to Stoic philosophy.
-If posting a link, please include a sentence explaining why you want to discuss it in relation to this philosophy, unless it’s already explicitly about Stoicism.
+- It must be obvious to the moderators how your post is relevant to Stoic philosophy, otherwise it will not be approved.
+If posting a link, please include at least a sentence explaining exactly why you want to discuss it in relation to Stoic philosophy and why you think it will seem relevant to other group members, unless it’s already explicitly about Stoicism.
+Saying “I think this seems relevant” is not enough.

 - Posts that just say something like “Is this Stoic?” or “This is Stoic:” will not normally be approved, except at the moderator’s discretion.